Heartland Express (NASDAQ:HTLD) Price Target Raised to $17.00

-Heartland Express (NASDAQ:HTLD – Get Rating) had its price target hoisted by Robert W. Baird from $14.00 to $17.00 in a report published on Tuesday morning, The Fly reports.
-The firm currently has a neutral rating on the transportation company’s stock.
+Heartland Express (NASDAQ:HTLD – Get Rating) had its target price raised by Morgan Stanley from $16.00 to $17.00 in a research report released on Monday morning, Marketbeat.com reports.
+They currently have an equal weight rating on the transportation company’s stock.

-Several other research analysts have also recently commented on the stock.
-UBS Group increased their target price on shares of Heartland Express to $16.00 in a report on Tuesday, July 26th.
-StockNews.com cut shares of Heartland Express from a buy rating to a hold rating in a report on Wednesday, August 17th.
-One equities research analyst has rated the stock with a sell rating and four have assigned a hold rating to the stock.
-According to MarketBeat, the company has an average rating of Hold and an average price target of $15.67.
+HTLD has been the subject of a number of other reports.
+Robert W. Baird upped their price target on Heartland Express from $14.00 to $17.00 and gave the company a neutral rating in a research note on Tuesday, August 23rd.
+UBS Group boosted their price objective on Heartland Express to $16.00 in a research report on Tuesday, July 26th.
+Finally, StockNews.com lowered Heartland Express from a buy rating to a hold rating in a research report on Wednesday, August 17th.
+One investment analyst has rated the stock with a sell rating and four have issued a hold rating to the company’s stock.
+Based on data from MarketBeat.com, Heartland Express has a consensus rating of Hold and an average price target of $15.83.

 The company also recently declared a quarterly dividend, which was paid on Thursday, July 7th.
 Shareholders of record on Monday, June 27th were given a dividend of $0.02 per share.
-This represents a $0.08 annualized dividend and a yield of 0.51%.
-The ex-dividend date of this dividend was Friday, June 24th.
+This represents a $0.08 dividend on an annualized basis and a yield of 0.53%.
+The ex-dividend date was Friday, June 24th.
 Heartland Express’s dividend payout ratio (DPR) is currently 4.57%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in HTLD.
-M&T Bank Corp raised its position in Heartland Express by 70.5% during the fourth quarter.
-M&T Bank Corp now owns 17,529 shares of the transportation company’s stock worth $295,000 after acquiring an additional 7,249 shares in the last quarter.
-Victory Capital Management Inc. raised its position in shares of Heartland Express by 7.0% in the fourth quarter.
-Victory Capital Management Inc. now owns 41,595 shares of the transportation company’s stock valued at $700,000 after purchasing an additional 2,720 shares during the period.
-ProShare Advisors LLC bought a new position in shares of Heartland Express in the fourth quarter valued at about $198,000.
-Heartland Advisors Inc. raised its position in shares of Heartland Express by 18.4% in the fourth quarter.
-Heartland Advisors Inc. now owns 394,482 shares of the transportation company’s stock valued at $6,635,000 after purchasing an additional 61,424 shares during the period.
-Finally, Dean Investment Associates LLC raised its position in shares of Heartland Express by 13.7% in the fourth quarter.
-Dean Investment Associates LLC now owns 264,463 shares of the transportation company’s stock valued at $4,448,000 after purchasing an additional 31,857 shares during the period.
-54.82% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the company.
+CWM LLC raised its stake in shares of Heartland Express by 148.9% during the 1st quarter.
+CWM LLC now owns 1,859 shares of the transportation company’s stock worth $26,000 after purchasing an additional 1,112 shares in the last quarter.
+Quadrant Capital Group LLC raised its stake in shares of Heartland Express by 353.9% during the 1st quarter.
+Quadrant Capital Group LLC now owns 2,973 shares of the transportation company’s stock worth $42,000 after purchasing an additional 2,318 shares in the last quarter.
+KBC Group NV bought a new stake in shares of Heartland Express during the 2nd quarter worth approximately $46,000.
+Signaturefd LLC raised its stake in shares of Heartland Express by 135.0% during the 1st quarter.
+Signaturefd LLC now owns 3,649 shares of the transportation company’s stock worth $51,000 after purchasing an additional 2,096 shares in the last quarter.
+Finally, Mutual of America Capital Management LLC raised its stake in shares of Heartland Express by 16.6% during the 2nd quarter.
+Mutual of America Capital Management LLC now owns 7,821 shares of the transportation company’s stock worth $109,000 after purchasing an additional 1,112 shares in the last quarter.
+Institutional investors and hedge funds own 55.31% of the company’s stock.

 About Heartland Express